Monte9/Listenn/README.md

-# Listenn iOS App
+# Listenn App

-**Listenn** is an iOS app that give you an audio tour of the city as your drive/walk past monument and landmarks allowing you to explore the city in fun and interactive way.
+**Listenn** is an iOS app that give you an audio tour of the city as your drive/walk past monument and landmarks allowing you to explore the city in an interactive way.

-Time spent: **5** hours spent in total
+Status: *In development*

+App store: **June 30th, 2016**

 ## User Stories

 The following features are implemented:

 - [x] Map view showing all the landmarks annotated on the map
+- [x] Map view allows dropping a pin to update landmarks
-- [x] List view showing all the landmarks within a 1 mile radius
+- [x] List view showing all the landmarks with wikipedia web links & plays sound
-- [x] Plays audio on tapping a specific landmark on the list view
+- [x] Map view annotation of landmarks gives directions and plays sound on touch
+- [x] Search capabilities to look up places directly with updated map and list view
+- [x] Location tracking keeps track of car/bike movement and updates landmarks periodically

 ## Video Walkthrough